Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 4. Test **sudo** access using the command `sudo whoami`
 5. Follow the same process as you did for previous VM's to enable the **root** account, perform an update, and disable the apparmor service

+**Answer INVESTIGATION 2 observations / questions in your lab log book.**

 ## Investigation 3: Managing Virtual Machines (KVM)

 **Root Privileges**